Combining bots and brains to transform CX: Your questions, answered

 Q2: Is this bot communication available in any language for those of us who have global customers?

-Mandeep A: Yes bot support is available in multi languages.
+Mandeep A: Yes bot support is available in multiple languages.
 We have handled deployment in five to six languages.
 The bot can support most global languages that are used most commonly.

 Q3: How long does it typically take to implement an automation project?